Search Knowledge Base by Keyword

 NOTE: The first column must be from the selected data source.

-3. Add a calculation column to the report (Assets only)
+3. Add a calculation column to the report (Data Types only)

 1. From the Add Column drop down, select Calculation Column to bring up the Calculation Column dialog